 Welcome to Bandipur National Park

 Part of the Nilgiri Biosphere Reserve, Bandipur National Park is one of South India’s most famous wilderness areas.
-Covering 880 sq km, it was once the Mysuru maharajas’ private wildlife reserve, and is now a protected zone for more than 100 species of mammal, including tigers, elephants, leopards, gaurs (Indian bison), chitals (spotted deer), sambars, sloth bears, dholes (wild dogs), mongooses and langurs.
-It’s also home to an impressive 350 species of bird.
-It's only 72km south of Mysuru on the Ooty (Udhagamandalam) road.
+Covering 880 sq km, it was once the Mysuru maharajas’ private wildlife reserve, and is now a protected zone for more than 100 species of mammal, including tigers, elephants, leopards, gaurs (Indian bison), chitals (spotted deer), sambars, sloth bears, dholes, mongooses and langurs.
+It’s also home to an impressive 350 bird species.
+It's only 72km south of Mysuru on the Ooty road.